dsccommunity/ActiveDirectoryDsc/DSCResources/MSFT_xADDomainController/README.md

 # Description

-The xADDomainController DSC resource will install and configure domain controllers in Active Directory.
+The ADDomainController DSC resource will install and configure domain controllers in Active Directory.
 Installation of Read-Only Domain Controllers (RODC) is also supported.